 Discover reviews your account monthly starting at eight months to see if you can be transitioned to an unsecured card.
 This is a feature that makes the Discover it® Secured unique.
 If you have responsible credit management, you may benefit from this feature and be transitioned to an unsecured card.
 If moved to an unsecured card, you will receive your security deposit back.
 This is hassle free and another reason the Discover it® Secured is a great option.

-This card offers 2% cash back at restaurants or gas stations on up to $1,000 in combined purchases each quarter and 1% cash back on all other purchases.
+This card offers 2% cash back at Gas stations and Restaurants on up to $1,000 in combined purchases each quarter.
+Plus, earn unlimited 1% cash back on all other purchases – automatically.
 This is a great bonus, but the main goal of a secured card is not to earn rewards, but to be responsible and build credit.
 Don’t let the prospect of cash back lead you to overspending.
 That will only defeat the purpose of this card.

 To get the most benefit from your secured card, keep a low utilization rate and pay your statements in full and on time every month.
 Utilization is the amount of your total credit limit you use.
 It is calculated by dividing your statement balance by your available credit.
 A low utilization is not spending more than 20% of your credit limit.
 So if you have a credit limit of $200, that means don’t spend more than $40.